Claim: Hanging plastic bags filled with water will repel flies.

-While the Internet-circulated how-to on repelling flies mandates the inclusion of four one-cent coins in the bag, others who endorse the practice advocate placing only a single penny in each water-filled pouch, and others recommend using instead flakes of tin foil.
+While the Internet-circulated how-to on repelling flies mandates the inclusion of four pennies in the bag, others who endorse the practice advocate placing only a single penny in each water-filled pouch, and others recommend using instead flakes of tin foil.
 However, the most common array of this sort

 is the unadorned bag of water, with such filled pouches to be either taped to one's doors or suspended in areas where flies are a particular problem.
 As to whether this method works, some swear by it, while others who have tried it assert that such preventives don't deter the flies one whit.